GSA/digitalgov.gov/content/posts/2019/12/2019-12-19-a-new-digitalgov.md

 We’ve followed many of the [U.S. Web Design System](https://designsystem.digital.gov/) (USWDS) [design principles](https://designsystem.digital.gov/maturity-model/) in building our new site out:

-- **Start with real user needs** — We used human-centered design methods to inform our product decisions (like qualitative user-research), and gathered feedback from real users.
+- **Start with real user needs** — We used human-centered design methods to inform our product decisions (like qualitative user research), and gathered feedback from real users.
 We also continually test our assumptions with small experiments.
 - **Earn trust** —We recognize that trust has to be earned every time.
 We are including all [required links and content](https://digital.gov/resources/required-web-content-and-links/) on our site, clearly identifying as a government site, building with modern best practices, and using https.
 - **Embrace accessibility** — [Accessibility](https://digital.gov/resources/intro-accessibility/) affects everybody, and we built it into every decision.
 We’re continually working to conform to Section 508 requirements, use user experience best practices, and support a wide range of devices.
 - **Promote continuity** — We started from shared solutions like USWDS and [Federalist](https://federalist.18f.gov/).
 We designed our site to clearly identify as a government site by including USWDS’s .gov banner, common colors and patterns, and built with modern best practices.